 14. Share your knowledge.
 It’s a way to achieve immortality.

-This is an important part of your spiritual growth that we embed in our blended learning process.
+Sharing is an integral part of your spiritual growth that we embed in our blended learning process.
 We never know when something we share could inspire positive change in someone’s life.
 Sharing your knowledge helps others and fulfills your need to serve.

 15. Be gentle with the earth.